skidder/skidder.github.io/_posts/2016-05-17-wercker-docker.md

 ---
 layout: post
-title: Creating Minimal Docker Images for Go App with Wercker
+title: Creating Minimal Docker Images for Go Apps with Wercker
 ---

 For years I've been using CircleCI to do the typical CI things: building a project, running tests, packaging & uploading artifacts, and even deploying.
 Lately I've noticed a lot of reliability and performance issues with CircleCI and figured it was time to explore the CI landscape.
 I used [Wercker](https://www.wercker.com) about a year ago to build some Bitbucket-hosted projects that were written in Java.
 Wercker performed wonderfully, was (and still is) free, and supports both Github and Bitbucket.